Drag to Select

 }

-4. Once updateSelectedItems has looped through each of the items it will push the local state to the selectedItems state.
+4. Once updateSelectedItems has looped through each of the items it pushes the local state to the selectedItems component state.

 const next: Record<string, boolean> = {}